Jacky Clark Chisholm: Other ventures

-Chisholm is an evangelist at her home church, Greater Emmanuel Institutional Church of God In Christ in Detroit, Michigan where Presiding Bishop of the Church of God In Christ, the Most Reverend, Bishop J. Drew Sheard is Pastor, and is also the husband of her youngest sister, Karen.
-Chisholm served as Director of the Youth Choir for the Church of God in Christ, Inc. National Music Department.
-In 2018, she was appointed by Presiding Bishop Emeritus, Charles E. Blake as the Supervisor of Women for the 2nd Ecclesiastical Dominican Republic Jurisdiction.

-In addition to singing with The Clark Sisters, Chisholm soon emerged as a formidable leader in business, becoming spokesperson for the group, managing promotion, correspondence, public relations, interviews, and the like, all while earning a nursing degree.
-She is a Licensed Practical Nurse and certified wound care associate.
-Along with her mother and sister Twinkie, Chisholm helped with the establishment of the Dr. Mattie Moss Clark Conservatory of Music in Detroit, Michigan in 1979.
-Trusted as administrator of the school, she developed a curriculum and organized workshops that trained hundreds of students over the years.

-Chisholm is also a spokesperson for the American Diabetes Association, and has done radio and television commercials for New York Life Insurance.
+Chisholm is a spokesperson for the American Diabetes Association, and has done radio and television commercials for New York Life Insurance.
 Moreover, her stature provided her a platform as a motivational speaker for fundraisers such as H.O.P.E.
 South Africa in Johannesburg, South Africa.
 Professionally, Chisholm has been an instructor for the American Red Cross for 10 years.
 She earned a bachelor's degree in Family Life Education and Psychology and plans to open a counseling center for battered women and children.

 Personal life

 Chisholm was married to Glynn Chisholm from May 5, 1973, until his death on November 28, 2019.
 Together, they had three children: Aaron, Michael, and Angelyn (Angel), and three grandchildren.
-Angel currently serves as The Clark Sisters' musical director and backup singer.